will-hanlen/website/src/the_creativity_necessity.md

 **Create with others:**
 Collaborating makes us better and makes the process more fun.
-We learn quicker around others, we feel connected to a community of like minded people, and we are kept accountable for progress and quality.
+We learn quicker around others, we feel connected to a community of like-minded people, and we are kept accountable for progress and quality.

 **Be consistent:**
 To get the benefits of creativity you have to strain and improve every day.